Child Height Calculator

 - Genetic conditions: for example, children with Marfan's syndrome tend to grow higher, while children with Down's syndrome are usually shorter than others.

-How tall will I be? - how to calculate a child's heightThere are a few methods of predicting the growth of a child.
-There are a few advanced techniques based on current child's height, and some of them require an X-ray of a child's hand to define the skeletal age.
+There are a few methods of predicting the growth of a child.
+Some of them use mathematical estimations as a base and are totally safe (because the child is not exposed to any hazardous factors).
 The one we provide here (the Khamis-Roche Formula) is proven to be the most accurate without the use of skeletal age.
-The most straightforward method (Mid-Parental height formula) is based on parents' height.
+The most straightforward method (Mid-Parental height formula) is based on parents height.

-The Khamis-Roche Child Height PredictorThe adult height of a child can be predicted using a simple mathematical equation using parent height, current child height, and current child weight.
-It's valid for children above the age of four.
+The adult height of a child can be predicted using a simple mathematical equation using parent height, current child height, and current child weight.
+It is valid for children above the age of four.
 This method of height prediction is known as the Khamis-Roche Method, and it was developed in 1994 at Wright State University in Dayton, Ohio.
-The publication of Dr. Harry Khamis and Dr. Alex Roche was called Predicting adult stature without using skeletal age: the Khamis-Roche method.
+The publication by Dr. Harry Khamis and Dr. Alex Roche was called Predicting adult stature without using skeletal age: the Khamis-Roche method.
 It's the most accurate method of child height prediction without determining the skeletal age.
 You can access it here.

-The Mid-Parental Height Calculator and FormulaThe mid-parental formula is the easiest way to calculate child height based on parents' height.
+The mid-parental formula is the easiest way to calculate a child's height based on parents height.
 Here is how it works: